 “Think about it as a chance to build a good base endurance and by putting it in terms of your long term plans this can help your mindset when riding,” says Jonathan.

-This year in its 11th edition, Rapha says that virtual rides, which can be completed on any platform such as Zwift, can count towards the total distance.
-Riding indoors may seem to be against the spirit of the challenge as you won’t have to endure the harshness of the winter weather, but with the unusual and difficult circumstances of 2020 we fully agree it is fair to open up these virtual roads for riders.
+Rapha says that virtual rides, which can be completed on platforms such as Zwift, can count towards the total distance.
+Riding indoors may seem to be against the spirit of the challenge as you won’t have to endure the harshness of the winter weather, but with the continued unusual and difficult circumstances of 2020 and now 2021 we fully agree it is fair to open up these virtual roads for riders.

 If you are unable to complete the distance outdoors for whatever reason, remember that you can hook your bike up to a smart turbo and screen to continue pumping the pedals on your way to the 500km target.